Gladiator (1992 soundtrack)

 Gladiator (Music From The Motion Picture) is the original soundtrack of Rowdy Herrington's 1992 film Gladiator.
 It was released on February 25, 1992 through Columbia Records and consisted of a blend of rock, hip hop, and pop music.
-The soundtrack failed to make the Billboard charts, but Warrant's remake of "We Will Rock You" made it to 83 on the Billboard Hot 100.
+The soundtrack failed to make the Billboard charts, but Clivillés and Cole's remake of "Pride (In the Name of Love)" made it to 54 on the Billboard Hot 100.
+Warrant's remake of "We Will Rock You" also made it to 83 on that chart.
 The title track was performed by the hip hop group 3rd Bass in what was the group's final appearance together.